kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 ```

 We can see modifications in the code, but we need to patch the 0x4C0 UND before seeing the pseudo-code.
-Here, there is no unuseful instruction before the UND instruction, so we need to find some space to insert the BL instruction.
+Here, there is no obvious useless instruction before the UND instruction, so we need to find some space to insert the BL instruction.

 ```
 .text:000004AC                 PUSH    {R4-R6,LR}